NaviServer - programmable web server

 Specifies the HTTP method, by default GET.

 Specifies the timeout for establishing the connection, by default 1 second.
-The timeout value timeout is specified in the form secs?:microseconds?, or secs.fraction, or as a number with a time unit.
+The timeout value time is specified in the form secs?:microseconds?, or secs.fraction, or as a number with a time unit.

 ns_connchan read ?-websocket? channel